 You’re essentially paying a company to be allowed to send all of your data to them.
-They have a free reign over it.
+They have free reign over it.
 You don’t know them.
 They are probably Russian, or possibly Moldavian.
 And now they have your files.

 Even if you remove your files, they still stay in their recycle bin, and they can restore them.
 And they probably will.

 Effectively, they’ll get your money, they’ll get your files, and once the profit dwindles enough, they’ll shut down the service.
-Afterwards, they have plenty of time to lay on the beach sipping margaritas and shuffling through your files to see something they can steal, or possibly blackmail you with.
+Afterward, they have plenty of time to lay on the beach sipping margaritas and shuffling through your files to see something they can steal, or possibly blackmail you with.

-I just hope nobody associated their phones Camera Roll with the subscription they got from these guys…
+I just hope nobody associated their phone’s Camera Roll with the subscription they got from these guys…

 This is libel and you should be sued.
 Delete this article right now!Devil’s advocate

 Hey, I could be wrong.
-I’d love to be wrong, because I’d hate for someone’s nude selfies (that they upload to OneDrive) end up used in a blackmailing campaign.
+I’d love to be wrong because I’d hate for someone’s nude selfies (that they upload to OneDrive) to end up used in a blackmail campaign.
 In the best possible case, maybe the brokers are NOT accessing their customers’ data (even though they certainly can), and maybe they can achieve such explosive and sustainable growth, that they can keep the lights on for years.
 In that case, users would get discounted licenses for a few years, Microsoft would get their license money, and the broker will probably get a good living out of that.

 But I’m not very hopeful.